programming-skill-tests/front-end/README.md

 1. Fork [this](https://github.com/programming-skill-tests/front-end) repo
 2. Develop the features shown in the workflow using [angular5](https://angular.io/guide/quickstart)
 3. Create [unit test](https://angular.io/guide/testing) cases to all the classes.
-4. Publish the code coverage report in Readme file.
+4. Publish the code coverage report in Readme file (in forked repo).
 5. Raise a [Pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to this repo from forked repo.

 ## Pre-requisites